 Tonsillitis may also require a hospital stay if enlarged tonsils are blocking the airways.
 In some children with recurrent tonsillitis, the healthcare provider may recommend that your child have his or her tonsils removed (tonsillectomy).
 Your child's healthcare provider will likely want you to see an ear, nose, and throat specialist (ENT).

-What are the complications of pharyngitis and tonsillitis?
+What are the possible complications of pharyngitis and tonsillitis in a child?

 Complications of pharyngitis and tonsillitis are:

 - Loss of fluid or dehydration in the body from trouble eating and drinking